2013 International Origin

-The 2013 International Origin series is the third time the rugby league International Origin has been played.
-This series was just a one-off match between England and Exiles RL to give England a good opposition mid-season in preparation for the 2013 Rugby League World Cup in November.
-It was announce on 11 January that the match will be played on 14 June 2013 at the home of the Warrington Wolves, the Halliwell Jones Stadium.
+The 2013 International Origin was the third and final edition of International Origin between England and Exiles.
+For 2013, the competition had reverted back to a single-match format and aimed to give England a good mid-season test in preparation for the 2013 Rugby League World Cup in November.
+The match was played on 14 June 2013 at the Halliwell Jones Stadium.